 First, you need to choose a backup schedule for your files, which would include your WordPress themes, plugins, images and other uploads.

-After that, you need to select a backup schedule for your WordPress database.
+After that, you need to select a database backup schedule for your WordPress database.
 The schedule should follow the frequency that you make changes to your website.

 Next, you need to choose where to store your backup files.